kfedus6/FULL-STACK-FINANCES/README.md

 > **_About project_** : I apologize for the quality of the presentation.

-> **_What I used to create this project_** : React, TypeScript, JavaScript, CSS, TailWindCSS, Recharts, Node.js, Nest.js, TypeORM, PostgresSQL, Redux -Toolkit, React-Router-DOM, axios, CORS for React.
+> **_What I used to create this project_** : React, Angular TypeScript, JavaScript, CSS, TailWindCSS, Recharts, Node.js, Nest.js, TypeORM, PostgresSQL, Redux-Toolkit, React-Router-DOM, axios, CORS for React.

 <span>You can ask me <strong>"What Can I do here",</strong> let me show you every page and you will understand, what you can do:</span>